panpanfei/Phase-only-Image-Based-Kernel-Estimation-for-Blind-Motion-Deblurring/ReadMe.md

 IMPORTANT NOTE
 ----------------
 1. Note that the algorithm sometimes may converge to an incorrect result.
-When you obtain such an incorrect result, please re-try to deblur with slightly changed parameters (e.g., using large blur kernel sizes, fast, or iter_num).
+When you obtain such an incorrect result, please re-try with slightly changed parameters (e.g., using large blur kernel sizes, fast, or iter_num).

 2. Should you have any questions regarding this code and the corresponding results, please contact Liyuan.Pan@anu.edu.au